rubygarage/rubygarage.github.com/slides/aws/ec2.markdown

 --

-##Kinds of instances
+## Kinds of instances

-- **On Demand Instances:** short workload, predictable pricing
+- `On Demand Instances` short workload, predictable pricing
-- **Reserved Instances:** long workloads (>= 1 year)
+- `Reserved Instances` long workloads (>= 1 year)
-- **Convertible Reserved Instances:** long workloads with flexible instances
+- `Convertible Reserved Instances` long workloads with flexible instances
-- **Scheduled Reserved Instances:** launch within time window you reserve
+- `Scheduled Reserved Instances` launch within time window you reserve
-- **Spot Instances:** short workloads, for cheap, can lose instances
+- `Spot Instances` short workloads, for cheap, can lose instances
-- **Dedicated Instances:** no other customers will share your hardware
+- `Dedicated Instances` no other customers will share your hardware
-- **Dedicated Hosts:** book an entire physical server, control instance placement
+- `Dedicated Hosts` book an entire physical server, control instance placement

 --

-##EC2 launch types:
+## EC2 launch types:

- **On Demand Instances:** - the most common type of server (when needed for several hours, for example, turned on for 2 hours and then immediately deleted) payment is done hourly.
+ `On Demand Instances` - the most common type of server (when needed for several hours, for example, turned on for 2 hours and then immediately deleted) payment is done hourly.
 If you turned on the server for 5 minutes and then turned it off, then you will pay for an hour

- **Spot** - when on demand servers are not taken so that they are not idle, they can reduce the price. they are needed for works that do not require the importance of storing information on the servers themselves, that is, they do some work and no matter what happens to the data
+ `Spot` - when on demand servers are not taken so that they are not idle, they can reduce the price. they are needed for works that do not require the importance of storing information on the servers themselves, that is, they do some work and no matter what happens to the data

 --

 ## Reserved:

- **Reserved Instances:** - usually take for long periods from 1 to a maximum of 3 years, this is a very cheap option compared to ondemand (70% cheaper).
+ `Reserved Instances` - usually take for long periods from 1 to a maximum of 3 years, this is a very cheap option compared to ondemand (70% cheaper).
 Can be payed by 3 ways: No Upfront - all sum at the end of contract; Partial Upfront - pay by parts; All Upfront - all sum right away (Most cheepest way)

- **Scheduled Reserved Instances** -  almost the same as a **Reserved Instances** but can be purchaised for a smaller term with recurring launches (daily, weekly or monthly).
+ `Scheduled Reserved Instances` -  almost the same as a **Reserved Instances** but can be purchaised for a smaller term with recurring launches (daily, weekly or monthly).
 They are available in the following Regions: US East (N. Virginia), US West (Oregon), and Europe (Ireland).

- **Convertible Reserved Instances:** - Can change the EC2 instance type.
+ `Convertible Reserved Instances` - Can change the EC2 instance type.
 Up to 54% discount

 --

 ## Dedicated

- **Dedicated hosts** - when the whole server (not a piece of processor and memory) belongs to you. needed for leasing
+ `Dedicated hosts` - when the whole server (not a piece of processor and memory) belongs to you. needed for leasing

- **Dedicated instances** - physical instances running on hardware that’s dedicated to you.
+ `Dedicated instances` - physical instances running on hardware that’s dedicated to you.
 May share hardware with other instances in same account.
 No control over instance placement (can move hardware after Stop / Start)

 ---

-##Types of instances
+## Types of instances

 Types include how many processors, memory, disks